Forest-Economics-Goettingen/woodValuationDE/README.md

 <h4><i>diameter.q</i></h4>

-The quadratic mean of the diameter at breast height (dbh) of the harvested trees [cm].
+The quadratic mean<sup>[3](#fndq)</sup> of the diameter at breast height (dbh) of the harvested trees [cm].

 <h4><i>species</i></h4>

-The tree species, using an available <i>species.code.type</i>.
+The tree species, using one of the available <i>species.code.type</i>s.
 <a href="#tab1">Tab.
 1</a> lists the most important genera and species
 implemented.
 Most species are assigned to economic species groups for the valuation.
-A list of available species, codes, and their assignments to valuation groups is provided by:
+A list of available species codes, and their assignments to valuation groups is provided by:

 ``` r
 get_species_codes()
 ```

 <h4><i>value.level</i></h4>

-Stand quality expressed as integer value of 1:3:
+Stand quality, expressed as integer value of 1:3:

 <ul>
   <li>
     <i>1</i>: extraordinary high stand quality with high shares of wood